 When we hear the word downsize, our imaginations run rampant with images of crowded living rooms and once-functioning garages swallowed whole by furniture with no place to go.
-But for one family of four living in Mill Valley, California—a cozy town nestled on the outskirts of San Francisco, scaling down from a huge, seven-bedroom home to a four-bedroom cottage was a second chance to rediscover their personal sense of style.
+But for one family of four living in Mill Valley, California, a cozy town nestled on the outskirts of San Francisco, scaling down from a huge, seven-bedroom home to a four-bedroom cottage was a second chance to rediscover their sense of style.

 The art of layering is not lost on Anderson and Burr; they see every keepsake as an opportunity.
 “A lot of people say, ‘Okay, I have a table.
 Now I’m done.’
-But actually, you can put a rug under that table and a cutting board on top of the table and accessories on top of that,” explains Anderson.
+But actually, you can put a rug under that table and a cutting board on top and accessories on top of that,” explains Anderson.

 The same sense of love and longevity that permeates the interior also informed the pair’s approach to the backyard, where a joint dining area and firepit are framed by a wraparound bench.
 “Mill Valley has amazing weather pretty much year-round, so we wanted to expand the family’s lifestyle to the outdoors and utilize this space to its full potential,” says Burr.
 If “full potential” entails a starry night, a glass of wine, and dreams of Bali, you can count us in.